Only Train Once: A One-Shot Neural Network Training And Pruning Framework

 To solve the non-smooth regularization problem as~\eqref{prob.main} in deep learning applications, the standard proximal method and the ADMM lack capability to effectively identify group sparsity; see the discussions later in this Section.
 Therefore, we propose a novel stochastic optimization algorithm so-called~\hspgname{}~(\hspg{}) to enhance the group sparsity exploration more effectively than the classical methods while maintain a similar convergence property.

 \textbf{Outline.} We state the outline of~\hspg{} in Algorithm~\ref{alg:main.hspg.outline}.
 It contains two stages: Initialization Stage and Group-Sparsity Stage.
 The first Initialization Stage employs Stochastic Gradient Descent (SGD) step to search for a good but usually non-sparse solution estimate.
 Then the second stage proceeds Half-Space step started with the non-sparse iterate to effectively exploit the group sparsity within a sequence of reduced spaces and converges to the group-sparse solutions.
+Half-Space step performs SGD update on free non-zero variables along with a novel projection operator so-called Half-Space Projection, which significantly outperforms the standard proximal operators on sparsity exploration.

 \textbf{Initialization Stage.} The Initialization Stage performs the vanilla SGD to find a good initial point for the subsequent Group-Sparsity Stage.
 At $k^{th}$ iteration, a stochastic gradient of $f$, \eg, based on a mini-batch, is generated denoted as $\nabla \tilde{f}$.
 Since the group sparsity inducing regularizer $r(\bm{x})$ in the form as~\eqref{prob.main} is non-smooth, we select a subgradient $\zeta(\bm{x}_k)$ from its subdifferential $\partial r(\bm{x}_k)$ to form a stochastic subgradient of $\psi(\bm{x}_k)$ as $\nu(\bm{x}_k):=\nabla \tilde{f}(\bm{x}_k)+\lambda \zeta(\bm{x}_k)$.
 We then compute the next iterate as $\bm{x}_{k+1}:=\bm{x}_k-\alpha_k\nu(\bm{x}_k)$ by subgradient descent update.